 5. Choose the right backpack

-This point is key because choosing the right backpack will allow you to fit all you need in one place.
+This point is key because choosing the right backpack will allow you to pack light by fitting all you need in one place.
 Instead of a handbag, I bought a 15-20 Liters bag with different pockets in and outside of it.
 It enables you to find what you need (your papers, phone, chargers, liquid products etc.) very quickly without having to unpack everything.
 In addition, I have a trekking bag of 40 Liters that I take to replace a suitcase.
 I also bring with me a small purse where I put some cash and my papers that must also fit in my backpack.

 6. Share some items with your travel buddy